wyager/Lambda16/README.md

-This is my Cλash/Haskell implementation of a microprocessor for UT's 350C Advanced Architecture class.
+This is my Cλash/Haskell implementation of a microprocessor for UT's CS 350C Advanced Architecture class.

 The CPU is defined in CPU/CPU.hs.